SD73 draft budget includes online portal - BC Local News

 Along with a redesigned website, School District 73 is creating a portal for online school-fee payments.

 “So it’s 10 p.m., the kids are finally in bed and you remember you have to send a cheque to pay for that field trip or yearbook,” said SD73 secretary-treasurer Kelvin Stretch.
-“Instead, you’ll be able to do it online.
-It’s hugely more convenient.”
+“Instead, you’ll be able to do it online.”

 The new website will also have a portal just for employees, something Stretch said should improve communications between the administration, board, teachers and other support staff.